Divinity-dev/Capstone-project/README.md

 ## 🚀 Video presentation <a name="video-demo"></a>

-> This is the link to my live Demo
+> This is the link to my live video
 - [Video Link](https://www.loom.com/share/ea538914aead42af99c3eb36858ebd2c)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>